Global19-atlassian-net/HBAR-DTK/README.md

 What is HBAR-DTK?
 ==================

+Update: April, 2015

+Active development has moved to FALCON https://github.com/PacificBiosciences/FALCON which offers a full pipeline for large genome and diploid assembly.
+HGAP style assemble of smaller genomes, is now fully supported in the production SMRT Analysis software.

 Update: Jun 13, 2014

 The basic of this code base does not changed much.
 A new workflow script